Shambaa people

-The Shambaa people, also called the Sambaa, Shambala, Sambala or Sambara (Wasambaa, in Swahili), are a Bantu ethnic group.
-Their ancestral home is on the Usambara Mountains of Lushoto District, Bumbuli District.
+The Shambaa people, also called the Sambaa, Shambala, Sambala or Sambara (Wasambaa, in Swahili), are an ethnic group.
+The Sambaa people are related to the bondei people.
+Their ancestral home is on the Usambara Mountains of Lushoto District, Korogwe District and Bumbuli District.
 They are native to the valleys and eastern Usambara Mountains of Korogwe District, Korogwe Urban District and western Muheza District of northern Tanga Region of Tanzania.
-The word Shamba means "farm", and these people live in one of the most fertile Tanzanian region.
+The word Shamba means "farm", and these people live in one of the most fertile Tanzanian regions.
+Shambaai in Kisambaa means "where the banana's thrive".
 In 2001, the Shambaa population was estimated to number 664,000.